Lynet101/BtrGS/PoC/README.md

-During a dinner with my 'lovely' grandma, i came up with a proof of concept, to mainly proof to my self that this might be possible

 The goal is simple: Create a program that can transfer a gif between GPUs.
 I mean, when broken down to it's basics, a gif can be looked at as a series of images.
 This means that if we render an image on a gpu, the GPU technically does nothing, until the next picture is displayed.
 This also means that the